bghuan/oss/intl.en-US/API Reference/Service operations/GetService (ListBuckets).md

 # GetService \(ListBuckets\)

-You can call this operation to obtain all buckets that you own.
-The forward slash \(/\) in the request syntax represents the root directory.
+You can call this operation to obtain all buckets that you have.
+The forward slash \(/\) in the request syntax represents the root folder.

 **Note:** The GetService \(ListBuckets\) operation is valid only for authenticated users.

-## Request syntax
+## Request structure

 ```
 GET / HTTP/1.1